appacitive/builder-docs/server/javascript/samples/todo/index.md

 #### 3.5 Run your app

-Open index.html of your app.
+Open `index.html` of your app in a browser.
 Signup and add, update and remove items.

 #### 3.6 Forgot Password

 It's a fact that as soon as you introduce passwords into a system, users will forget them.
 In such cases, Appacitive provides a way to let them securely reset their password.

-To start with the password reset flow, you ask the user for his username and call `Appacitive.Users.sendResetPasswordEmail`.
+To start with the password reset flow, you ask the user for his username and call `Appacitive.User.sendResetPasswordEmail`.
 Replace `forgotPassword` function in `login-view.js` with following code.

 ```javascript
 // sendResetPasswordEmail method accepts 2 arguments